quachio/gulp-quachio/readme.md

 - React Ready!
 - Uglify: minification.
 - BrowserSync.
-- Sass / Suzy / Breakpoint.
+- Sass / flexbox ready (IE10+), layout for everygreen browsers.

 ## How to use